The Australian Antarctic Media Program takes journalists and media professionals to Antarctica, when operationally possible.

 Firm commitments in writing from editors or broadcasters to publish or broadcast the proposed work must be lodged as attachments.
 Supporting material must be provided electronically (via a website link or file upload).

-The AAD offers flights to Australia’s Wilkins Aerodrome or berths on its icebreaker.
-Both depart from Hobart.
-Media visits can last from a week, up to several months, if incorporating time on the ship.
+Media visits can last from one week to several weeks if incorporating time on the ship.
 The trip may include a visit to Casey, Davis or Mawson research stations or sub-Antarctic Macquarie Island.

-Media Program participants are responsible for their own transport to and from Hobart and any accommodation costs incurred prior to departure for Antarctica and on return.
 The AAD will provide transport to and from Antarctica, as well as accommodation and food while on the trip.
 It will also provide an Antarctic cold weather clothing kit, which includes inner, mid and outer layer clothing and footwear.

 Successful applicants will be required to attend pre-departure training and briefings at the AAD in Hobart.
-The AAD does not provide insurance cover for the loss/damage of equipment or personal effects.

 The AAD will require participating media organisations to enter into an Access and Support Agreement.